sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 - **Scarcity of Labour** - the skills needed to complete an assessment (architecture, accessibility, security, and privacy domains) is not broadly available which can affect a department's ability to complete an assessment in a timely and quality fashion
 - **Inconsistency**: an assessment from one department may be different than another one, causing confusion.
 - **Employee Satisfaction** - It can be less motivating for assessors and their teams to work in isolation and make an impact only to a single department.
 Consequently, this leads to less learning opportunities
-- **Users’ Security and Productivity** - Bugs/issues/workarounds and security vulnerabilities are only known by the department(s) who discovered it
+- **Users' Security and Productivity** - Bugs/issues/workarounds and security vulnerabilities are only known by the department(s) who discovered it

 ## Opportunity and Expected Results